spider2048/HotReload/README.md

 ninja -C build # to start building it
 ```

-The output can be found at `./build/HotReload.dll`.
+The resulting DLL can be found at `./build/HotReload.dll`.

 Use [Injector](https://github.com/nefarius/Injector) to inject the DLL into the target process.